MagicIdentity/Developers/docs/start/concepts/whatis.md

 ```
 ## What's Different

-1. Web agents use HTML to load and unload page backends on demand like a browser.
+1. Web agents are loaded and unloaded on demand like web pages in a browser.
-2. Each user has their own agent capable of running backends for many apps at once.
+2. Each user has their own web agent server (_web daemon_) capable of running agents for many apps at once.
 3. Web agents are available 24/7 and can easily form decentralized peer-to-peer networks.
-4. No login needed because identity, authentication and authorization come for free with agent security tokens.
+4. No login is needed because identity, authentication and authorization come for free with agent security tokens.

 ## Standards